scrapinghub/web-poet/docs/advanced/fields.rst

 * you need to extract data in the same format from multiple websites, or
 * if you want to define the schema upfront.

-Item classes can also be used to hold common attribute pre-processing and validation logic.

 Error prevention
 ~~~~~~~~~~~~~~~~